Conference Chair

 Save the Children

-Gabriela Cifuentes is the Supply Chain Business Partner Senior Manager LAC at Save the Children International, working to drive supply chain efficiency in all Latin American countries, supporting humanitarian supply chain preparedness and complex responses in the region.
-Before Save the Children, she contributed significantly to organizations such as WORLD VISION, USAID, GLOBAL FUND, and UNOPS in the UNITED NATIONS, with extensive experience in the Supply Chain and Management Sector.
-She holds a bachelor’s degree in international relations with specialization in International Organizations and Foreign Trade, as well as a master's degree in Customs and International Trade Management, she is also professor at the Panamerican Business School and is based in Guatemala.
+Gabriela Cifuentes is Supply Chain Business Partner Senior Manager LAC at Save the Children International, working to drive supply chain efficiency at all Latin American countries, supporting humanitarian supply chain preparedness and complex responses on the region.
+Before Save the Children, she has contributed significantly to organizations such as WORLD VISION, USAID, GLOBAL FUND, and UNOPS in UNITED NATIONS, with extensive experience in the Supply Chain and Management Sector.
+She holds a bachelor’s degree in international relations with specialization in International Organizations and Foreign Trade, as well as a master's degree in Customs and International Trade Management, she also is professor at Panamerican Business School and is based in Guatemala.

 Stephany Murillo